 Perhaps it’s just the storytellers keeping the Bernard and Theresa affair a secret longer, but even after we do know, their public conversations, even when they appear out of earshot, seem weirdly formal.

 Maybe it’s just them.
 They don’t really seem to have any chemistry.

 12: Night.
 Sweetwater.
 William and Logan at dinner.

 William wonders how to tell hosts from guests.
 (Compare that with those two women in episode one who seemed to identify Teddy as a host.)
 Logan suggests shooting them; guests won’t get hurt (but they might get very annoyed — the bullets sting, right?).

 Prospector with treasure map; William ends up with blood on his hat!

-¶ Logan and hosts; William and Clem.
+¶ Logan and hosts; William and Clementine.
 William is cleaning blood off his hat when scene starts, but it seems to leave a stain.